aa1000/DeepImageRetrieval/README.md

 Content-based Image Retrieval using deep neural networks is overall much more accurate and faster both in creating the database and search times but it consumes a huge amount of GPU power and memory.

-### **Possible Future Improvments:**
+### **Possible Future Improvements:**
 * Reducing the NN model size
-* Reducing the size of the output features vector maybe using some sort of a dimensional reduction redution algorithm
+* Reducing the size of the output features vector maybe using some sort of a dimensional reduction algorithm
 * Providing a faster search using a better vector search algorithm like the one Microsoft released